Get a free, no obligation personal loan quote with rates as low as 9.99%

-If you plan on financing a car with a loan, one of the most important things to consider is your interest rate, because it can add hundreds, even thousands of dollars extra to the final cost of your payment plan.
-That means you could pay far more for your car than you originally hoped.
+If you plan on financing a car with a loan, one of the most important things to consider is your interest rate.
+That’s because the rate you pay can add hundreds, and even thousands of dollars to the final cost of your car purchase.
+So, what’s considered a good interest rate on a car loan, and what can you do to ensure you pay the lowest possible rate?

 What Is A Good Interest Rate On A Car Loan?

 Generally speaking, most Canadian drivers pay around 5%-8% interest on their car loans.
-As of December 2023, car loan interest rates are 8..21%.
-However, your interest rate could vary greatly according to factors such as your income, credit score, down payment and loan term.
+As of December 2024 (the latest data available), car loan interest rates are 6.76%.
+However, your interest rate could vary greatly depending on factors such as your income, credit score, down payment, and loan term.

 AmountInterestTerm (Months)